Intervention for Inclusive Practice

 Do we need more space for faith?

 Neumann goes further.
-In his paper he builds on 3 key pedagogies, briefly outlined below and promotes the idea of ‘faith as a critical pedagogy’ (2011).
+In his paper he suggests building on 3 key pedagogies, briefly outlined below and promotes the idea of ‘faith as a critical pedagogy’ (2011).
 A discourse to get people to consider what they share rather than what separates them and encourage them to work together for social justice.
 He approaches his concept from 3 different directions.
 Caputo’s proposition that reason and belief, contrary to popular thinking are not that far apart, Tillich’s articulation of faith as being the ‘quality of having ultimate concern’ and Freire’s early religious faith and connections to liberation theology (2011, p.
 603)

 We need a paradigm shift.
-We need faith in social justice, start a dialogue on what philosophies underpin the belief systems of all of humanity, not just the patriarchy….’ to collide marginalized conceptualizations of faith with a new analysis of critical pedagogy….’
+We need faith in social justice, a dialogue on what philosophies underpin the belief systems of all of humanity, not just the patriarchy….’ to collide marginalized conceptualizations of faith with a new analysis of critical pedagogy….’
 (Neumann, 2011, P. 602).
 Faith as a critical pedagogy could provide a framework that embraces people’s religious identities or philosophical positions, their lived experience, not the dogma and exclusive practices promoted by religious institutions.
 We need different world views to form and provide different economic and political models.
 Solidarity not divide and rule.

-Bigo, D. & Guittet, E. P. (2011) Northern Ireland as metaphor: Exception, suspicion and radicalization in the ‘war on terror’
+Bigo, D. & Guittet, E. P. (2011) available at: Northern Ireland as metaphor: Exception, suspicion and radicalization in the ‘war on terror’ (accessed 5/5/25)

 Bocock, R. & Thompson, K. (1985) (ed) Religion and Ideology.
 Manchester University Press.